Massive Landslide Hits Papua New Guinea, Many Feared Dead - UrduPoint

 "It is not yet known how many people were in those houses.
 The number of victims is unknown."

-Nickson Pakea, president of the nearby Porgera Chamber of Commerce and Industry said there are fears that up to 300 people may have been in the village at the time, a number that could not be confirmed.
+Nickson Pakea, president of the nearby Porgera Chamber of Commerce and Industry, said there are fears that up to 300 people may have been there at the time, a number that could not be confirmed.

 Papua New Guinea's National Disaster Management Office did not immediately give a toll.